sebastianhaeni/blog/content/blog/0012-distributed-tracing/index.md

 This post is part of a series around OpenTelemetry.
 See the other posts in this series:

 - [Introduction to OpenTelemetry](../0011-opentelemetry-intro/)
+- Introduction to Distributed Tracing (**this article**)
-- OpenTelemetry Collector Components
+- OpenTelemetry Collector Components (upcoming)
-- OpenTelemetry Instrumentation
+- OpenTelemetry Instrumentation (upcoming)
-- Instrumenting React.js applications
+- Instrumenting React.js applications (upcoming)
-- Instrumenting Angular applications
+- Instrumenting Angular applications (upcoming)
-- Full Stack OpenTelemetry Example
+- Full Stack OpenTelemetry Example (upcoming)